List of Kentucky supplemental roads and rural secondary highways (1–199): KY 72

 Kentucky Route 72 is a 16.932 mi rural secondary highway with two segments in Bell and Harlan counties.
 The western segment extends 8.042 mi from Blackmont in eastern Bell to Alva in western Harlan County.
 KY 72 begins at US 119 at Blackmont.
 The highway crosses the Cumberland River and CSX's CV Subdivision rail line then parallels a rail spur through the valley of Puckett Creek southeast through Tuggleville and Black Snake.
 After crossing the Bell-Harlan county line, KY 72 crosses Rocky Branch at Insull and Jackson Mill Creek east of Pathfork, where the route meets the north end of KY 2005.
 The highway and rail spur terminate at a dead end at Alva at the headwaters of Puckett Creek.

 The eastern segment of KY 72 runs 8.890 mi from south of Bardo north via Harlan to Baxter.
 Like the western segment, the eastern portion begins at a dead end near a rail spur terminus, this time in the headwaters of Catron Creek.
 KY 72 parallels the rail spur north through the creek valley through Bardo, Stanfill, and Pansy, where the route meets the west end of the spur KY 1216.
 The highway continues through Mary Alice and meets the east end of the spur KY 2425 at the south end of Teetersville.
 KY 72 continues through Elcomb to Catron Creek's confluence with Martin's Fork, the rail spur's confluence with CSX's CV Subdivision, and the route's own confluence with US 421.

 KY 72 runs concurrently with US 421 through Dressen before the route splits northeast to parallel US 421 into the city of Harlan.
 The highway intersects KY 38 and crosses over Clover Fork at the south end of downtown Harlan.
 KY 72 splits into a one-way pair: northbound follows Main Street and southbound follows Cumberland Avenue.
 Clover Street and Walnut Street serve to connect the southbound route with the northbound route on Main Street at the north and south ends, respectively.
 KY 72 follows the right bank of Martin's Fork around a riverbend, in the middle of which the highway meets the south end of KY 3453 (Cold Iron Heights) and crosses a spillway from Clover Fork.
 The highway intersects US 421 and crosses Poor Fork at the fork's confluence with Martin's Fork to form the Cumberland River proper.
 West of Poor Fork, KY 72 reaches its northern terminus at KY 413 at Baxter.

+KY 75

+Kentucky Route 75 ran from US 421 in McKee to KY 490 in Lamero; this became part of KY 89 in 1962 because of I-75.